Store business-critical blob data with immutable storage

 No, you can use immutable storage with any existing or newly created general-purpose v1, general-purpose v2, BlobStorage, or BlockBlobStorage accounts.
 General-purpose v1 storage accounts are supported but we recommend upgrading to general-purpose v2 such that you can take advantage of more features.
 For information on upgrading an existing general-purpose v1 storage account, see Upgrade a storage account.

 Can I apply both a legal hold and time-based retention policy?

-Yes, a container can have both a legal hold and a time-based retention policy at the same time.
+Yes, a container can have both a legal hold and a time-based retention policy at the same time; however, the 'allowProtectedAppendWrites' setting will not apply until the legal hold is cleared.
 All blobs in that container stay in the immutable state until all legal holds are cleared, even if their effective retention period has expired.
 Conversely, a blob stays in an immutable state until the effective retention period expires, even though all legal holds have been cleared.

 Are legal hold policies only for legal proceedings or are there other use scenarios?

 No, Legal Hold is just the general term used for a non-time-based retention policy.
 It does not need to only be used for litigation-related proceedings.
 Legal Hold policies are useful for disabling overwrite and deletes for protecting important enterprise WORM data, where the retention period is unknown.
 You may use it as an enterprise policy to protect your mission critical WORM workloads or use it as a staging policy before a custom event trigger requires the use of a time-based retention policy.